-Traveling in a huge Unimog with custom composite camper on the back, you won’t need to worry about things like a bed to sleep in or how to keep groceries refrigerated.
+When traveling in a huge Unimog with a custom composite camper on the back, you won’t need to worry about things like a bed to sleep in or how to keep groceries refrigerated.
 But you must consider roadway height restrictions, bridge weight restrictions, and safe parking places.

-On the other end of the spectrum, if you decide travel by motorcycle, you very much need to figure out where you’re going to lay your head each night and how to transport food.
+On the other end of the spectrum, if you decide to travel by motorcycle, you very much need to figure out where to lay your head each night and how to transport food.
 But things like Hi-Lift jacks, winches, or roadway vehicle restrictions will barely cross your mind.

 Let’s break it down according to some of the most important aspects of overland travel.